• Skip to main content

 You can see the application of financial aid through the E-Bill system.

-You can explore alternative loans to supplement your financial aid package.
+You can explore private loans to supplement your financial aid offer.
 Here, you will find a preferred lender list to compare rates and terms to find a loan that fits your needs.
 You can also explore outside scholarships.

 Immediately.
 Ideally, this process should be completed and finished prior to the start of the term.
 If you are using loans to pay for your educational costs, the certification period and loan set-up can take up to 3 weeks for processing.
 If using federal financial aid and you are selected for verification, it can take up to 3-4 weeks to complete the process.